 Restricted to the cool, wet rainforests of southern Chile and Argentina, this pointy-nosed little frog resembles a leaf on the forest floor, which provides camouflage against its predators.
 Being a largely terrestrial species, the female lays her eggs directly onto the ground, which is moist enough for them to survive.
 After that, her job is done; it is the male who stands guard over the developing eggs.
 Around two to three weeks later, tiny tadpoles can be seen moving around inside them.
 At this point, the male leans forward, stares intently at the eggs for a short while – and then he appears to eat them.

 The frog described in this article is the southern Darwin’s frog, which has already undergone a significant population decline as a result of habitat loss and the chytrid fungus.
 The northern Darwin’s frog differs in that the male expels his offspring from his vocal sac during their development, when they are still tadpoles, releasing them into a body of water.
-But whereas there is still time to save the southern Darwin’s frog, the same may not be true of its northern cousin – it hasn’t been seen since 1981 and is presumed extinct.
+But whereas there is still time to save the southern Darwin’s frog, if we act fast, the same may not be true of its northern cousin – it hasn’t been seen since 1981 and is presumed extinct.
 If we allow the southern Darwin’s frog to vanish as well, we will lose a truly unique species – the only mouth-brooding amphibian in the world.

 If mouth-brooding (or, I suppose, vocal sac brooding, to be more accurate) sounds weird enough, how about a frog that broods its offspring inside its stomach?
 Sadly, such a frog no longer exists because it is now extinct, but we’ll still be looking at this bizarre amphibian next time, in a special Freaky Frogs/Lost Forever crossover!